Filed Date: June 17, 2014

 Clearinghouse coding complete

-Judge Thompson approved the parties’ Phase 1 settlement and adopted it as a consent decree on September 9, 2016.
-The court found that the named plaintiffs had standing and certified a settlement class defined as "any current or future inmate in the physical custody of the Alabama Department of Corrections who has a disability . . . excluding those inmates whose disabilities relate solely to or arise from mental disease, illness, or defect."
+Judge Thompson approved the Phase 1 settlement and adopted it as a consent decree on September 9, 2016.
+The court found that the named plaintiffs had standing and certified a settlement class of "any current or future inmate in the physical custody of the Alabama Department of Corrections who has a disability . . . excluding those inmates whose disabilities relate solely to or arise from mental disease, illness, or defect."
 The agreement required ADOC to:

 The agreement also contained the following provisions related to implementation:

 The next day, Judge Thompson adopted the parties’ Phase 2A ADA and Rehabilitation Act settlement as a consent decree.
-His order certified an injunctive relief settlement class defined as “any current or future inmate in the physical custody of ADOC who has a disability . . . relating to or arising from mental disease, illness, or defect.”
+The court certified an injunctive relief settlement class defined as “any current or future inmate in the physical custody of ADOC who has a disability . . . relating to or arising from mental disease, illness, or defect.”
 Under the terms of the settlement, ADOC agreed to provide adaptive behavior/life skills training to inmates with certain mental disabilities.
 The training would be designed to help prisoners make good decisions, manage stress, communicate, identify consequences of their actions, advocate for themselves, access prison services, maintain hygiene, make good use of time, and understand prison rules.
 ADAP obtained access to ADOC’s facilities and records to monitor ADOC’s compliance.
 ADOC could request termination once the consent decree was in place for at least five years and it was in substantial compliance for at least twelve consecutive months.
-As part of the order, the plaintiffs obtained $250,000 of attorneys' fees and $12,000 per year of monitoring fees.
-On July 25, Judge Thompson issued an opinion that provided a legal basis for his approval of the settlement.
-321 F.R.D.
-653.
+As part of the order, the plaintiffs obtained $250,000 in attorneys' fees and $12,000 per year in monitoring fees.

 On February 20, 2018, Judge Thompson issued the first opinion on the Phase 2A Eighth Amendment remedies.
 The opinion largely adopted ADOC’s plan to address understaffing.
 Under the plan, (1) ADOC would retain consultants to analyze its flaws and develop mental health staffing guidelines; (2) ADOC would contract with a mental health services vendor to hire additional staff immediately; and (3) ADOC’s Office of Health Services Staffing would reorganize and begin to exercise oversight over ADOC’s facilities.
 2018 WL 985759.